HaschekSolutions/pictshare/README.md

 Original URL: ```https://www.pictshare.net/b260e36b60.jpg```

 Note: If an option needs a value it works like this: ```optionname_value```.
-Eg: ```pixelate_10```
+Eg: ```pixelate_10``` If there is some option that's not recognized by PictShare it's simply ignored, so this will work: https://www.pictshare.net/pictshare-is-awesome/b260e36b60.jpg and also even this will work: https://www.pictshare.net/b260e36b60.jpg/how-can-this-still/work/

      Option    |      Paramter      |      Example URL       |      Result
 -------------- | ------------------ | ---------------------- | ---------------